 Once I arrived on site, I found a picnic site I’d used before with some tall trees around it.

-I cut 28.5 feet of the speaker wire and split the paired wires so that I’d have two full 28.5 foot lengths.
+First, I cut 28.5 feet of the speaker wire from the roll and split the paired wires so that I’d have two full 28.5 foot lengths.

 Next, I stripped the ends of the wire and attached banana jacks I found in my junk drawer.
 Although these aren’t necessary as the binding post adapter can pair directly with the wire, I though it might make for a cleaner install.
-In the end, though, I wasn’t pleased with the connection to the radiator, so dispensed with one of the banana jacks.
+In the end, though, I wasn’t pleased with the connection to the radiator, so dispensed with one of the banana jacks on site, and later dispensed with the other one as well.
+The connection is actually stronger without the banana jacks.

 The antenna was essentially set up as a vertical random wire with one counterpoise.